Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

-where $z$ is the output of a \emph{policy-encoding mapping} $z = e(\pi): \cS \times \cA \rightarrow \vR^k$.
-Based on \textit{USFA}, the $Q$-function of any policy $\pi$ for a task specified by $\vW$ can be formularized as the product of a reward-agnostic \textit{Universal Successor Feature (USF)} $\vpsi$ and a reward mapper $\vW$:

-The above $Q$-function representation is distinct from Equation (\ref{eq:SFQ}), as the $\vpsi(s,a,z)$ is generalized over multiple policies, with each denoted by $z$.
 Facilitated by the disentangled rewards and policy generalization, \cite{borsa2018universal} further introduced a generalized TD-error as a function over tasks $\vW$ and policy $z$, which allows them to approximate the $Q$-function of any policy on any task using a TD-algorithm.